visual-layer/visuallayer/README.md

 --> Number of Images with Issues - 109
 ```

-To view the issues summary.
+If you'd like to view the issues related to the dataset, run:

 ```python
 my_pets.report
 ```

+which outputs:

 ```shell
 | Reason    | Count | Pct   |